Raja the Great: Plot

-Raja tells her not to run and instead fight back, but Viswaraj neglects him and takes Lucky away.
+Raja tells her not to run and fight back, but Viswaraj neglects him and takes Lucky away.
 Devaraj's goons attack Viswaraj and his team on the way and try to kill Lucky, but to everyone's surprise, Raja rescues them by defeating the goons.
 Lucky gains confidence in Raja, and she agrees to stay with him and fight back.
-Lucky and Raja go to her uncle's house in Madhura, but her uncles do not accept her for a brief period.
+Lucky and Raja go to her uncle's house in Madhira, but her uncles do not accept her for a brief period.
 Raja makes them realize their mistakes.
-On Lucky's birthday, she learns about her father's wish to educate poor girls by adopting them and makes her father's wish as her ambition.
+On Lucky's birthday, she learns about her father's wish to educate poor girls by adopting them, making her father's wish her ambition.

-Meanwhile, a cat and mouse game ensues where Raja defeats Devaraj's goons and gives a strong warning not to trouble Lucky again.
+Meanwhile, a cat-and-mouse game ensues, and Raja defeats Devaraj's goons.
+Raja gives a strong warning not to trouble Lucky again.
 Devaraj kidnaps Anantha Lakshmi and Lucky.
 However, Raja saves his mother and Lucky with his intelligence.
-Raja, while escaping with Lucky and Bujji from Devaraj's factory, gathers evidences against Devaraj.
-Viswaraj is granted a warrant against Devaraj.
-When the police arrive at Devaraj's house to arrest him, he injures Raja and insults him (that he is scared of facing him alone and all), which rises Anantha Lakshmi's anger and she challenges Devaraj to fight her son.
+While escaping with Lucky and Bujji from Devaraj's factory, Raja gathers evidence against Devaraj.
+Viswaraj grants a warrant against Devaraj.
+When the police arrive at Devaraj's house to arrest him, he injures Raja and insults him (that he is scared of facing him alone and all), which raises Anantha Lakshmi's anger, and she challenges Devaraj to fight her son.
 Raja fights and defeats Devaraj, but he does not kill him.
 Viswaraj encounters Devaraj and involves Raja in future police operations.